sfu-discourse-lab/MDA-OnlineRegisters/README.md

 * normalized_postag_counts.csv

 This csv contains normalised feature frequencies of 67 lexico-grammatical features (see postag_description) which were automatically retrieved from each text in the dataset.
 The frequencies were normalised per 1000 word tokens.
 This csv serves as input for the factor analysis.
+The file is zipped, because it is rather large.

 * postag_counts.csv